 - Which social media platforms are worth the money?

 In digital marketing, there are potential customers and actual customers (or clients).
-Customer acquisition cost shows you how much you spend to convert a potential customer into an actual customer.
-It calculates everything that you spend on attracting your target customers, from product cost to research and marketing.
+Client acquisition cost shows you how much you spend to convert a potential customer into an actual customer.
+It calculates everything that you spend on attracting your target clients, from product cost to research and marketing.

-Tracking your customer acquisition cost will help answer the following questions:
+Tracking your client acquisition cost will help answer the following questions:

 - How much do we spend on organic reach?